Catholic education in Australia: Administration and funding

 In Australia, the state and territory governments have the primary responsibility for funding state government schools and also provide supplementary assistance to non-government schools.
 However, the Australian federal government is the primary source of public funding for non-government schools (while also providing supplementary assistance to government schools).
 These public funds subsidise the fees paid by parents for the education of their children at Catholic schools.
 These provide the overall effect of reducing the numbers and therefore burden on public funding for government schools.
-Most non-government schools have some religious affiliation, with approximately two-thirds of their students enrolled in Catholic schools.
-In the final year of secondary schooling, students at both government and non-government schools sit for a government-endorsed certificate that is recognised by all Australian universities and vocational education and training institutions.
+Most non-government schools have some religious affiliation, with approximately two-thirds of their pupils enrolled in Catholic schools.
+In the final year of secondary schooling, pupils at both government and non-government schools sit for a government-endorsed certificate that is recognised by all Australian universities and vocational education and training institutions.
 Thus, Catholic schools may freely teach and encourage religious studies, values and community engagement; and must adhere to the broader requirements of Australia's secular education system.

-The National Catholic Education Commission (NCEC), established by the Australian Catholic Bishops Conference through the Bishops Commission for Catholic Education, is tasked with maintaining liaison with the federal government and other key national education bodies and complements and supports the work of the state and territory Catholic education commissions.
-While some Catholic schools operate independently via religious institutes, the majority of Catholic schools, called systemic schools, operate under the Canon Law jurisdiction of an ecclesiastical public juridic person, such as a bishop.
+The National Catholic Education Commission (NCEC), established by the Australian Catholic Bishops' Conference through the Bishops Commission for Catholic Education, is tasked with maintaining liaison with the federal government and other key national education bodies and complements and supports the work of the state and territory Catholic education commissions.
+While some Catholic schools operate independently via religious institutes, the majority of Catholic schools, called systemic schools, operate under the canon law jurisdiction of an ecclesiastical public juridic person, such as a bishop.
 In practice, the bishop assigns a Catholic Education Office (CEO), Catholic Education Commission, Catholic Schools Offices, or a similar body with daily operational responsibility for the leadership, efficient operation, and management of the Catholic systemic schools which educate in parish primary and regional secondary schools in Australia.
 These diocesan bodies are charged with the implementation and management of the policies of the diocese and the allocation and administration of the funds provided by government and private sources to Catholic systemic schools, as well as the financial responsibilities for administration of salaries for staff members.

 Many Catholic schools in Australia are connected to the Internet via Catholic Education Network (CEnet).